RobotWebTools/rclnodejs/README.md

 ## Electron-based Visualization

 Create rich, interactive desktop applications using Electron and web technologies like Three.js.
-Build 3D visualizations, monitoring dashboards, and control interfaces that run on Windows, macOS, and Linux.
+Demos leverage **Electron Forge** for easy packaging on Windows, macOS, and Linux.

 |                       Demo                        |                                                              Description                                                              |                            Screenshot                            |
 | :-----------------------------------------------: | :-----------------------------------------------------------------------------------------------------------------------------------: | :--------------------------------------------------------------: |